glautervl/flask-grpc/README.md

-#### A simple flask app that implements the SingularityNET DApp.
+## A simple flask app that implements the SingularityNET DApp.
-TESTE